phnx-im/docs/src/spec/queuing_service.md

 * QSSenderId: Puid

-#### Get pseudonymous user record
+#### Get own pseudonymous user record

-Get the data associated with a given user record.
+Get the data associated with a given user record that you own.

 ```rust
 struct GetUserRecordParams {